SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     identifier-expression --> identifier generic-argument-clause-OPT

 ..
+TODO: [Contributor 6004] notes: Arbitrary identifiers cannot have generic arguments, only those in a type context.
+(We do have to do some magic to determine what might be a type context.)

+..
 TODO: Discuss in prose: The LangRef has a subsection called 'Generic Disambiguation',
     the contents of which may or may not need to appear here.